AmbiqAI/heartkit/docs/usage/python.md

 ## [Download](../modes/train.md)

 The `download` command is used to download all datasets specified.
 Please refer to [Datasets](../datasets/index.md) for details on the available datasets.
-Additional datasets can be added by creating a new dataset class and registering it with __HeartKit__ dataset factory.
+Additional datasets can be added by creating a new dataset class and registering it with __HeartKit dataset factory__.

 !!! example "Python"